derb12/pybaselines/docs/algorithms/morphological.rst

 imor (Improved Morphological)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.imor` is an attempt to improve the mor method, and iteratively selects the element-wise
+:meth:`.imor` is an attempt to improve the mor method, and iteratively selects the element-wise
 minimum between the original data and the average of a morphological erosion and dilation
 of the opening of either the data (first iteration) or previous iteration's baseline to
 create the baseline.